Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: Directions and Solutions of Multi-agent Cell-free XL-MIMO systems

 \section{Directions and Solutions of Multi-agent Cell-free XL-MIMO systems}

 Multi-antenna technology has been widely recognized as an effective means of improving SE with diversity gain and multiplexing gain.
-However, to achieve more performance gains in cell-free XL-MIMO systems, the computational complexity of cell-free XL-MIMO systems increases rapidly with the number of antennas and grievous interference causes signal quality degradation.
+However, to achieve more performance gains, the computational complexity of cell-free XL-MIMO systems increases rapidly with the number of antennas and grievous interference causes signal quality degradation.

 Having introduced the new opportunities, in this section, we provide a new look to solve the urgent challenges with MARL methods, e.g., AS and power control.